-Interest and Non-Dividend Distributions
+Interest Distributions

-In relation to those Sub-funds that are not TEFs, where over 60% of the market value of a Sub-fund's investments are "qualifying investments" (broadly being cash, debt, or other interest-producing assets) that Sub-fund may make an interest distribution.
-As noted above, TEFs may make non-dividend distributions.
+Where over 60% of the market value of a Sub-fund's investments are "qualifying investments" (broadly being cash, debt, or other interest-producing assets) that Sub-fund may make an interest distribution.

-Interest distributions and non-dividend distributions will be paid gross without the deduction of income tax at the basic rate.
+Interest distributions will be paid gross without the deduction of income tax at the basic rate.

-A tax free personal savings allowance is applicable to interest income, including interest distributions and non-dividend distributions.
+A tax free personal savings allowance is applicable to interest income, including interest distributions.
 This exempts the first £1,000 (for basic rate taxpayers) or £500 (for higher rate taxpayers) of interest income from all sources received in a tax year.
 No personal savings allowance is available for additional rate taxpayers.